steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Building+the+examples/Building+the+examples+included+in+the+SDK+Linux.md

 ## Goal

-This tutorial explains how to set up your computer and create an environment for compiling the **VST 3** audio plug-in examples provided with the **VST 3 SDK**.
+This tutorial explains how to set up your computer and create an environment for compiling the **VST 3** audio plug-in examples provided with the **VST SDK**.
 These include plug-ins like simple DSP effects (Gain, compressor, delay, ...), synths instruments and some plug-ins showing how to handle some specific **VST 3** features (Note Expression, Program Change, channel info context, ...).

-They can be loaded into **VST 3** hosts like Cubase, WaveLab, ...
+They can be loaded into **VST 3** hosts like Bitwig, Reaper, ...

 ---

-## Part 1: Getting and installing the VST 3 SDK
+## Part 1: Getting and installing the VST SDK

 For downloading the SDK, see this section "[How to set up my system for VST 3](../../Getting+Started/How+to+setup+my+system.md)".